maizzle/maizzle.com/content/docs/installation.md

 ---
 title: "Getting Started"
-description: "Installing the Maizzle Email Framework on your machine and creating a new project."
+description: "Installing Maizzle on your machine and creating a new project."
 ---

 # Getting Started